Balny/LogicCircles_Published/README.md

-Project DOES NOT work on Brave
+Project DOES NOT work on Brave Browser